vycke/chifferobe/README.md

 # Pubby JS

 Pubby JS is a very light-weight JavaScript [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) implemementation for asynchronous communication between for instance UI components.
 It is a good and stable way to perform actions on the background (e.g. refreshing an authorization token) or make an application scalable.
+A queue is used to enforce sequential execution.

 ```js
 import pubsub from 'pubby-js';